tymyrddin/green-cicd/source/docs/workflows/application.md

 that it has a unique version number.

 ## Deploying

+Once review and tests pass, the deployment part of the CI/CD pipeline begins.
+The code can be deployed to development, testing, or production systems.

 Deploying the release artifact to the environment depends on how the code is packaged.
 If it is a library, then it will be deployed when the application that consumes it updates the library version.
 In this case, nothing needs to be done